Alphalaneous/HappyTextures/README.md

 <tr>
 <td> link </td>
 <td> Set a link to open on node attribute change.
-Useful for onClick events.
+Useful for on-click events.
 Can be a URL or link to a "profile" or "level" with the type attribute. </td>
 <td>

 ```json